alexmazzucca/html5-kindling/README.md

 **When beginning a new email project:**

 You can specify an absolute image path by modifying `address` on line 9.
-This will update all image paths in your HTML automatically.
-For example, `address = 'http://yoursite.com/` will change image paths from `src="img/spacer.gif"` to `src="http://yoursite.com/img/spacer.gif"`).
+This will update all image paths in your compiled HTML automatically.
+For example, by specifying `address = 'http://yoursite.com/'`, image paths will change from `src="img/spacer.gif"` to `src="http://yoursite.com/img/spacer.gif"` in the compiled HTML code (located in [kindling/dist](/dist)).

 ## Gulp Tasks